open-socialism/open-socialism-site/open-socialism/information/privacy.md

 ## Very Low Privacy Against Automated Systems

 It can be beneficial to create computer programs to look at an individuals private data.
 For example an anti corruption program could analyze money going in to people's bank accounts to look for anything that looks suspicious.
-Whilst it is only the program looking at everyones account activity no other human knows and this information cannot negatively impact an individual.
+Whilst it is only the program looking at everyone's account activity no other human knows and this information cannot negatively impact an individual.

 If an individual was identified as possibly corrupt then a human may become involved to investigate but this would be rare.